-The related digestive system is comprised of the gastrointestinal system and different organs that help the body separate and assimilate food.
-It is a long, winding cylinder that beginnings at the mouth and go through the throat, stomach, small digestive tract, internal organ, and rear end.
+Human Digestive System is comprised of the gastrointestinal system and different organs that help the body separate and assimilate food.
+The human digestive system is a long, winding cylinder that beginnings at the mouth and go through the pharynx, esophagus, stomach, small intestine, large intestine rectum, and anus.

-The stomach-related framework separates food into supplements like starches, fats, and proteins.
-They can then be retained in the circulatory system so the body can involve them for energy, development, and fix.
-Unused materials are disposed of as defecation (crap).
-Different organs that structure some portion of the stomach-related framework are the pancreas, liver, and gallbladder.
+The human digestive system separates food into supplements like starches, fats, and proteins.
+They can then be absorbed in the circulatory system so the body can involve them for energy, development, and fixing.
+Unused materials are disposed of as defecation.
+Different organs that structure some portion of the human digestive system, are the pancreas, liver, and gallbladder.

-The mouth, or oral hole, is the initial segment of the intestinal system.
+The mouth is the initial segment of the intestinal system.
 It is adjusted to get food by ingestion, break it into little particles by rumination, and blend it in with spit.
 The lips, cheeks, and sense of taste structure the limits.
 The oral cavity contains the teeth and tongue and gets the discharges from the salivary organs.

-Food begins to travel through your GI plot when you eat.
+Food begins to travel through your GI tract when you eat.
 At the point when you swallow, your tongue drives the food into your throat.
-A little fold of tissue, called the epiglottis, folds over your windpipe to forestall gagging and the food passes into your throat.
+A little fold of tissue called the epiglottis, folds over your windpipe to forestall gagging and the food passes into your throat.